pvillega/old-blog-source/_posts/2015-12-10-scala-exchange-2015-day-one.md

 date: 2015-12-10T09:53:36+00:00
 ---

 [Scala Exchange 2015](https://skillsmatter.com/conferences/6862-scala-exchange-2015#program) is on!
 I will be updating this entry with summaries on the talks I attended.
 Typos a plenty, be warned, but I hope this proves useful to somebody while we wait for the videos to be made available.
+You can also read my [summary of day two](/scala-exchange-2015-day-two/).

 <!-- more -->